You’ve produced the first draft of your story. Now what?

 The letters under the chapters signify which character has the point of view, and in this story 7 characters have a unique POV.
 Moses and Zelda are the main characters, and you see that they mostly alternate.
 You also see that I have scratched out certain letters and replaced them with a different POV.
 I did that right up front in Chapter 1.
 I originally began it from Moses’s POV, found it wasn’t working, so made the change to Susie.
 Later I changed Chapter 6 from M to Z, and so forth.

-It is further apparent that I am also left-brain-y (anal?) about the pace and have marked off the 1/4 and 2/4 spots and the exactly middle of what is an 80K word story.
+It is further apparent that I am also left-brain-y (anal?) about the pace and have marked off the 1/4 and 2/4 spots and then where I hit 40,000 words in the middle of what is an 80K word story.
 I want a continuous unfolding of new information about the plot and the characters.
 Chapters 24 – 28, which starts with a visit to Madame Tussauds, are the dénoument that ends when the killer confesses.
 The final chapter resolves the werewolf narrative thread.

 First Draft Improvement: Tip #5